microsoft/live-share/docs/quickstart/join.md

 ### 2. Sign in

 After installing the Live Share extension, restarting, and waiting for dependencies to finish installing (VS Code), you'll want to sign in to let other participants know who you are.
 If you skip this step, you are asked to sign in during the join process.
-Click the "sign in" button / status bar item to get started.
+Click the "share" status bar item (VS Code) / "sign in" button (VS) to get started.

 <table style="border: none;">
 <tr style="border: none;">